Leading seaman: United Kingdom

 The rate of leading seaman, leading hand or leading rating in the Royal Navy is senior to able seaman and junior to petty officer.
 It is equivalent to corporal in the other services.
-The badge is the fouled anchor (an anchor with a length of rope twisted around it), worn on the upper left arm in formal uniform, white front (only when in formal uniform) or overalls and on the shoulder slides in working dress, although this was previously updated to a single hook in the chest centre on the Personal Clothing System (PCS) before reverting back to previous iterations.
+The badge is the fouled anchor (an anchor with a length of rope twisted around it), worn on the upper left arm in formal uniform, white front (only when in formal uniform) or overalls and on the shoulder slides in working dress, although this was previously updated to a single hook in the chest centre on the Personal Clothing System (PCS) before reverting to previous iterations.

 Specialists use the word "leading" before their speciality (for example, leading writer, leading cook, leading regulator).

 A leading rating is often called a "killick", referring to the rank insignia of a fouled anchor.

 United States

 In the United States Navy, the position of leading seaman is usually that of the seniormost seaman (E-3) in the division.
 The rank equivalent of a leading seaman is a petty officer third class (E-4), although the leading seaman only has the authority of a PO3, not the rank.
 The leading seaman position is usually used when a PO3 or PO2 is not available.